 Ken is a Chartered Engineer and former Fellow of the Institutes of Electrical and Nuclear Engineering.
 He has overseen the design and operation of the pilot plant since its inception.
 With his extensive engineering background, and knowledge of procurement and logistics, Ken is pivotal in the process of developing and commercialising the patented fractionation technology at the heart of Bio Sep.

-Miranda has is an experienced entrepreneur and marketing director with extensive sector experience including industrial biotechnology, retail and distribution, legal and corporate services.
+Miranda is an experienced entrepreneur with extensive sector experience including industrial biotechnology, retail and distribution, legal and corporate services.
 She leads go-to-market activities, building commercial relationships with downstream chemical partners in the Bio Sep supply chain and heading up all marketing activities.
+Miranda is also on the Commercial Advisory Board of the IBioIC.

 Dr Andy West